 Who are the clients we service:

-- Event organizers: We educate event organizers about making their events more meaningful to deaf and hard of hearing attendees by providing them a two-hour workshop.
+We educate event organizers about making their events more meaningful to deaf and hard of hearing attendees by providing them a two-hour workshop.
 Additionally, we help them with setting and arranging good quality communication access services (captioning and interpreting) to improve effectiveness of the events.
+Event accessibility is not limited to just deaf or hard of hearing people – you need also to consider overall event accessibility strategy before planning an event.
+Svetlana can provide you with event accessibility consulting services to help you make your event planning go smoothly from start to finish.

 Ready to work with us?
 Fill out the contact form to get started.